-- When new jobs or additional jobs are created, or vacancies other than temporary occur within the Agency, regardless of bargaining unit, which Agency intends to fill, the Agency shall post vacancy notices on all bulletin boards and a copy shall be mailed to the recognized employee organization.
-Vacancy notices shall be posted for a period of five (5) days and shall set forth the date of posting, the classification and location of the job, its duties, qualifications required and the rate of pay.
-Employees may submit bids on such vacancies by United States mail to the Office of the Agency and the Agency shall not consider any bids postmarked more than five (5) days from the date of posting.
-[Amended 2003] - The Agency shall within not less than seven (7) nor more than twelve (12) days from the original date of posting, post on all bulletin boards, a notice regarding the disposition of the posted vacancy with the name of the applicant, if any, awarded the job, and mail a copy of such notice to all recognized employee organizations together with a list of all bidders on the job. - In filling vacancies, the Agency will give preferential consideration to the applicant's length of service with Agency and will consider the applicant's knowledge, skill, efficiency, adaptability and the physical

-- ability required for the job.
-Notwithstanding anything contained herein, Agency need not consider the bid of any employee who does not possess the knowledge, skill, efficiency, adaptability and physical ability required for the job on which the bid is made. - All positions filled by promotion of an Agency employee shall be subject to a twelve (12) month probationary period, provided that any such employee who the Agency determines cannot successfully perform the duties of the new position during the probationary period will be returned to their former position that they would have received had they not accepted the promotion.
-[Amended 1996] - 10.5 Employees who complete an Agency apprenticeship program will not be eligible to apply for another apprenticeship program until they have completed a time equal to the length of the apprenticeship in the journeyman position subsequent to their training.
+- 10.1 When new jobs or additional jobs are created, or vacancies other than temporary occur within the Agency, regardless of bargaining unit, which Agency intends to fill, the Agency shall post vacancy notices on all bulletin boards and a copy shall be mailed to the recognized employee organization.
+Vacancy notices shall be posted for a period of seven (7) calendar days and shall set forth the date of posting, the classification and location of the job, its duties, qualifications required and the rate of pay.
+Employees may submit bids on such vacancies by United States mail to the Office of the Agency and the Agency shall not consider any bids postmarked more than seven (7) calendar days from the date of posting. - 10.2 The Agency shall within not less than seven (7) calendar days nor more than twelve (12) calendar days from the original date of posting, post on all bulletin boards, a notice regarding the disposition of the posted vacancy with the name of the applicant, if any, awarded the job, and mail a copy of such notice to all recognized employee organizations together with a list of all bidders on the job. - 10.3 In filling vacancies, the Agency will give preferential consideration to the applicant's length of service with Agency and will consider the applicant's knowledge, skill, efficiency, adaptability and the physical ability required for the job.
+Notwithstanding anything contained herein, Agency need not consider the bid of any employee who does not possess the knowledge, skill, efficiency, adaptability and physical ability required for the job on which the bid is made. - 10.4 All positions filled by promotion of an Agency employee shall be subject to a twelve (12) month probationary period, provided that any such employee who the Agency determines cannot successfully perform the duties of the new position during the probationary period will be returned to his/her former position held prior to the promotion. - 10.5 Employees who complete an Agency apprenticeship program will not be eligible to apply for another apprenticeship program until they have completed a time equal to the length of the apprenticeship in the journeyman position subsequent to their training.

-The Apprenticeship Committee shall make recommendation to the Labor Committee where a natural line of progression would supercede the proceeding provision.
+The Apprenticeship Committee shall make recommendation to the Labor Committee where a natural line of progression would supersede the proceeding provision.